 You are being invited to take part in a research study.
 Before you decide it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully and discuss it with others if you wish.
-There will be an opportunity to ask us if there is anything that is not clear or if you would like more information.
+Ask us if there is anything that is not clear or if you would like more information.
 Take time to decide whether or not you wish to take part.